 The Chinese Pug has one of the best temperaments in the canine kingdom.
-They were first bred to be royal lap dogs by the Chinese elite, and that’s what they still do best today.
+They were first bred to be royal lap dogs of the Chinese elite, and that’s what they still do best today.
 In fact, there’s nothing they love more than to warm up laps.

-When determining the kid-friendliness of a dog breed, temperament may be one of the most crucial factors to look at.
+When determining the kid-friendliness of a dog breed, temperament is one of the most crucial factors to look at.
 Children can be rowdy, rough and often times, unpredictable.
 As such, kids don’t usually mesh well with nervous or anxious dogs.

-Pugs are calm, care-free, outgoing and stable dogs – all the qualities best suited for children.
+Pugs are calm, care-free, outgoing and most importantly, stable dogs – all the qualities best for kids.
 In fact, we have data to back this up.
 According to the American Temperament Test Society (ATTS), Pugs have an impressive temperament pass rate of 91.7%.

-Pugs scored much better than the average pass rate among all dog breeds – 83.4%.
-And for reference, America’s favorite family dog, the Golden Retriever, scored just 85.6%!
+Pugs scored much better than the average pass rate among all dog breeds (of 83.4%).
+For reference, America’s favorite family dog, the Golden Retriever, scored just 85.6%!
 This just shows how hard it is to get a Pug to react using aggression.

 Measuring a Pug’s Temperament

 The ATTS is a non-profit organization that’s evaluated the temperaments of tens of thousands of dogs since 1977.
 Though they don’t actively seek out dogs, they measure the disposition of dogs from curious new owners.

 The process of measuring dog temperament is rather simple.
 The Pugs are put on a 6-ft loose leash and walked through an enclosure with external stimulants.
 There will be 3 highly trained judges reviewing and evaluating the Pug throughout.

 According to the ATTS, if the Pug shows any signs of panic, anxiety, aggression or aloofness with little to no recovery, they fail.
 With three judges, the majority rule.
 In other words, the Pug needs at least 2 judges to pass them.